teambrawley/BrawlStars-Stats/README.md

   ### Disclaimer

   This Project Was Made By A Fan Of Supercell Games And Not Affiliate With Supercell Or Brawl Stars.
 This Project Was Managed And Owned By [`@brawlie Team`](https://github.com/brawlie).
+This API Isn't An Official API From BrawlStars.